Bill & Ted's Excellent Adventure: Critical response

 The successes of the film and the animated series spawned a short-lived breakfast cereal called Bill & Ted's Excellent Cereal.

 A phone booth used in the sequel was given away in a contest presented by Nintendo Power magazine, to promote Bill & Ted's Excellent Video Game Adventure.
 It was won by Kenneth Grayson of Mississippi.

 In 2010, the city of San Dimas celebrated 50 years of incorporation.
 The celebration's slogan was San Dimas, 1960–2010 – An Excellent Adventure.

 Bill and Ted's Excellent Adventure was selected as number 8 in Rolling Stone's '10 Best Stoner Movies of All Time' in 2013.

 Writing in The Guardian on the occasion of the film's 25th anniversary, Hadley Freeman found: "Of all the delightfully improbable scenarios depicted in Bill & Ted's Excellent Adventure – from Napoleon Bonaparte causing havoc on a waterslide to Billy the Kid and Socrates (a.k.a.
 "So-crayts", of course) picking up chicks in a California mall to George Carlin acting in a film alongside Keanu Reeves and a member of the Go-Go's – none would have seemed more unlikely on its release than the idea that one day, with much media fanfare, the public would be celebrating the film's 25th anniversary.
-By the time Bill & Ted was released in 1989, the 80s teen film explosion was starting to taper out. [...]
+By the time Bill & Ted's Excellent Adventure was released in 1989, the 80s teen film explosion was starting to taper out. [...]
 Moreover, there had already been plenty of films about time-travelling teens by the time Bill & Ted rocked up in cinemas, such as Peggy Sue Got Married and Back to the Future.
 Few who were around then would have bet that a goofy movie about a pair of California metalheads skipping back through time in a phonebox collecting historical characters to bring back to 20th-century California for their history report would still be remembered today.
 But I am very much among those few".

 The film is recognized by American Film Institute in these lists: